himanshu2454/Kunteksto/docs_source/source/start.rst

 Tutorial
 ========

 Kunteksto includes a demo data file that you can use to create your first model and data translation.
-This is a screenshot of the entire file.
+This is a screenshot of the entire file as dipicted in a spreadsheet.

 .. image:: _images/csv_data.png
     :width: 800px